pvrmza/docker-phpipam/README.md

 - [x] Proxy support and URL setting from enviroment

 ### OTP Password
-The password for the Admin user is ChangeIT and must be changed when logging in for the first time
+The initial password for Admin is ChangeIT and must be changed when logging in for the first time

 User: Admin

 Pass: ChangeIT